 The therapeutic effect of molecular hydrogen H2-rich water following Traumatic brain injury (TBI) and in posttraumatic onset of Alzheimer’s disease (AD) was investigated by Dohi et al. in 2014,(18) who investigated whether the consumption of molecular hydrogen H2-rich water 24 h prior to trauma can inhibit neuronal damage in a controlled cortical injury model using mice.
 The authors found that the expression of the phosphorylated tau proteins AT8 and Alz50 in the hippocampus and cortex was blocked in mice that consumed molecular hydrogen H2-rich water.
 Moreover, the activity of astrocytes and microglia were inhibited in mice Traumatic Brain Injury model consuming molecular hydrogen H2-rich water.
 The expression of genes induced by Traumatic Brain Injury, particularly those that are involved in oxidation/carbohydrate metabolism, cytokine release, leukocyte or cell migration, cytokine transport, and adenosine triphosphate (ATP) and nucleotide binding, was inhibited by consuming molecular hydrogen H2-rich water.

 Dohi et al.(18) specifically reviewed the role of molecular hydrogen H2-rich water in neuroinflammation following brain trauma.
 The consumption of molecular hydrogen H2-rich water influenced the production of cytokines and chemokines in the damaged brain and inhibited the production of hypoxia inducible factor-1 (HIF-1), MMP-9, and cyclophilin A. However,molecular hydrogen H2-rich water did not affect the production of amyloid precursor protein (APP), Aβ-40, or Aβ-42.
 They also investigated the relationship between molecular hydrogen H2 and ATP production and reported that molecular hydrogen H2 increased basal respiration, reserve capacity, and nonmitochondrial respiration but did not increase aerobic ATP production.
-It has thus been demonstrated that the inhibitory effects of molecular hydrogen H2 on nerve damage are not solely due to its simple function as a free radical scavenger (Fig. 1 and and22).
+It has thus been demonstrated that the inhibitory effects of molecular hydrogen H2 on nerve damage are not solely due to its simple function as a free radical scavenger (Fig. and ).